 Now is the time to think it through.
 Write a business plan to formalise the process—this turns your idea into something beyond a vague concept.
 Then it’s up to you to evaluate it and determine whether it’s really going to be a viable business.

 A key part of this step is market research.
 What else is out there?
 If you have competitors, do you think you can give a better customer experience?
 If there’s not any competition, ask yourself whether it’s because you’ve found your niche or because, well, it’s just not that good of an idea after all.

 Let’s say you decide that your million-dollar idea is to start a meal delivery service.
 You’ll create recipes, collect the ingredients and deliver them right to the door of your subscribers.
 There’s just one problem: Blue Apron already has this covered.

 You have two choices—you either go back to the drawing board or calculate the risk and think about how you can differentiate your business from existing subscription companies.

 You have to figure out what we refer to in the biz as your Unique Selling Point (USP).
 To translate it from business jargon: why the heck should a potential customer pick your business over the thousands of others out there?

-Think about how you can set yourself out from the pack.
+Think about how you can set yourself out of the pack.
 It doesn’t need to be a Da Vinci style invention—you could offer better value, faster shipping or a product that blows the competition out of the water.

 Paperform wasn't the first form builder, and we sure won’t be the last.
 But we are able to differentiate our product and find success in a crowded field.